-- Passenger BEV and PHEV electricity supplied for use by battery electric and plug-in hybrid ZEVs in the passenger vehicle sector. - Non-PV electric drive electricity supplied for use by medium and heavy duty vehicles, rail and forklifts. - Hydrogen hydrogen supplied for use in fuel cell electric drive vehicles - Renewable natural gas biomethane supplied for passenger and heavy duty vehicles - Oil, refining and CCS credits carbon savings generated by innovative crude extraction, refinery improvements and carbon capture and sequestration at both petroleum and ethanol refineries. - Additional gasoline deficits additional deficits generated in the gasoline pool because the carbon intensity of CARBOB (California Reformulated Gasoline Blendstock for Oxygenate Blending) is higher than the carbon intensity of the gasoline baseline.
+- Cellulosic drop-in fuel fuels produced using biomass-to-liquids technologies from cellulosic feedstocks that can be blended with diesel, jet or gasoline at any rate as 'drop-in' fuels. - Passenger BEV and PHEV electricity supplied for use by battery electric and plug-in hybrid ZEVs in the passenger vehicle sector. - Non-PV electric drive electricity supplied for use by medium and heavy duty vehicles, rail and forklifts. - Hydrogen hydrogen supplied for use in fuel cell electric drive vehicles - Renewable natural gas biomethane supplied for passenger and heavy duty vehicles18 - Oil and refining credits carbon savings generated by innovative crude extraction, refinery improvements and carbon capture and sequestration at petroleum refineries. - Additional gasoline deficits additional deficits generated in the gasoline pool because the carbon intensity of CARBOB (California Reformulated Gasoline Blendstock for Oxygenate Blending) is higher than the carbon intensity of the gasoline baseline.